 NOTE 1: oneM2M TS-0004 [4] describes how to convert the oneM2M-specified request to 'OMA RESTful NetAPI for Terminal Location' specified request, in Annex F.

 Since the region information (circular description) is defined by the accessControlLocationRegions parameter, the Hosting CSE can utilize the circular region information when it requests the location information from the network.
 OMA RESTful NetAPI for Terminal Location specification [i.9] specifies resource types as an area (region)-based location notification service, 'CircleNotificationSubscription'.
 If therefore the Hosting CSE subscribes to the notification service with circular region defined as acccessControlLocationRegions parameter, the Hosting CSE can always determine whether the Originator is in the regions or not.
-The figure below demonstrates how to acquire the location of the Originator when the accessControlLocationRegions parameter is defined.
+Figure F.2 demonstrates how to acquire the location of the Originator when the accessControlLocationRegions parameter is defined.